Selective loss of Y chromosomes in lung adenocarcinoma modulates the tumor immune environment through cancer/testis antigens

 Abstract

-There is increasing recognition that the sex chromosomes, X and Y, play an important role in health and disease that goes beyond the determination of biological sex.
-Loss of the Y chromosome (LOY) in blood, which occurs naturally in aging men, has been found to be a driver of cardiac fibrosis and heart failure mortality.
-LOY also occurs in most solid tumors in males and is often associated with worse survival, suggesting that LOY may give tumor cells a growth or survival advantage.
-We analyzed LOY in lung adenocarcinoma (LUAD) using both bulk and single-cell expression data and found evidence suggesting that LOY affects the tumor immune environment by altering cancer/testis antigen expression and consequently facilitating tumor immune evasion.
-Analyzing immunotherapy data, we show that LOY and changes in expression of particular cancer/testis antigens are associated with response to pembrolizumab treatment and outcome, providing a new and powerful biomarker for predicting immunotherapy response in LUAD tumors in males.
+There is increasing recognition that the allosomes, X and Y, play an important role in health and disease beyond the determination of biological sex.
+A loss of the Y chromosome (LOY) occurs in most solid tumors in males and is often associated with worse survival, suggesting that LOY may give tumor cells a growth or survival advantage.
+We here use an expression-based continuous measure of LOY that allows us to investigate LOY in lung adenocarcinoma (LUAD) using both bulk and single-cell expression data.
+We find evidence suggesting that LOY affects the tumor immune environment by altering cancer/testis antigen expression and consequently facilitating tumor immune evasion, also reflected in inferred gene regulatory networks.
+In immunotherapy data, we further show that LOY and changes in expression of particular cancer/testis antigens are associated with response to pembrolizumab treatment and outcome.
+This computational study provides new insights into the mechanisms behind LOY in LUAD and a powerful biomarker for predicting immunotherapy response in LUAD tumors in males.

 Article activity feed